 VI.
-MCCMH EXPOSURE DETERMINATION OF EMPLOYEES, VOLUNTEERS AND INTERNS "Exposure" means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of an individual's duties.
+MCCMH EXPOSURE DETERMINATION OF EMPLOYEES, VOLUNTEERS, AND INTERNS

+"Exposure" means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of an individual's duties.
 This definition excludes incidental exposures that may take place on the job, and that are neither reasonably nor routinely expected and that the worker is not required to incur in the normal course of employment.

 The list of job classifications in which all individuals in the class "whose job functions define tasks of direct health care associated with consumer contact which subsequently may put them at risk of occupational exposure to bloodborne pathogens or other potentially infectious material."
-All staff coming into contact with the consumer population are required to comply with this ECP and with the requirements of the Standard.
-The below table describes category A and B staff, where B is less likely for exposure and A are most likely to have an exposure.
+All category A individuals are required to comply with this

+ECP and with the requirements of the Standard.
 Any failure to comply may be cause for disciplinary action.